isla-dev/CV/README.md

 # CV
-this is the first virsion of my cu using thml
+this is the first version of my CV using HTML